rtCamp/api_playwright_utils/README.md

 <img width="1403" alt="two" src="https://user-images.githubusercontent.com/55917380/183078644-20df6fd4-2c0c-456f-8b4a-501538e3e345.png">

 ### response.js

-In this file, please insert your desired response status based on your project documentation.
+In this file, please input your desired response status based on your project documentation.
 Please make sure all the responses are according to the positive and negative scenario. otherwise all utils will fail.
 <img width="801" alt="response" src="https://user-images.githubusercontent.com/55917380/196962223-2844f7a9-83ea-4819-a644-78d27c05c33e.png">

-## Executing the test cases with Utils
+## Utils
 In this framework there are several Utils that works and verifies all type of API requests.
 All the requests are categorized as positive and negative requests.
-Defaultly We store all of our test cases inside the **tests** folder.
-When user will write a new test case heres some steps they need to follow for successfull execution,
+By default, we store all of our test cases inside the **tests** folder.
+We have developed few generic utils that can be used with any project.

-## API

 ### GetPositiveRespons